 What if your lender doesn’t offer alternative payment options?

-If you want a bi-weekly or bi-monthly payment plan, but your lender doesn’t offer them, you still have options.
+If you want a bi-weekly payment plan, but your lender doesn’t offer them, you still have options.

 Third-party mortgage payment servicers